ChilledFerrum/ChilledFerrum/README.md

 ## Hello there :wave:!
 My name is Dimitrios Mpouziotas

 ### About me:
-I am majoring in computer science and studying in the University of Ioannina.
-I am currently developing my skills in Data analysis, Computer Vision and Neural Networks.
+I am majoring in computer science and studying at the University of Ioannina.
+I am developing my skills in Data Analysis, Computer Vision, and Neural Networks.
 <br/><br/>

 ### About this GitHub page:
-My GitHub page operates as a public introductory about my skills and projects.
-In this page I will be sharing some of my projects that I have created through out the time that I find to be interesting.
+My GitHub page operates as a public introductory to my skills and projects.
+On this page, I will be sharing some of the projects I have created throughout the time that I find interesting.

 **Programming Languages:**